Fractals - Marginal Analysis of the Koch Snowflake

 This is by far my best idea; I have written it up in a working paper at my academia.edu and vixra, and named it: Quantum Mechanics, Information and Knowledge, all Aspects of Fractal Geometry and Revealed in an Understanding of Marginal Economics.

-I shall post the Abstract, followed by the original post, followed by the paper.
+I shall post the abstract, followed by the original post, and then the paper.
 I hope to have some collaboration and review my work in time.

 Abstract